-Coll de Soller is a mountain pass at an elevation of 508m (1,666ft) above the sea level, located on the northern part of the island of Mallorca, in the Balearic Islands, Spain.
-It’s a ‘must-climb’ for every cyclist visiting Mallorca.
+Coll de Soller is a mountain pass at an elevation of 508m (1,666ft) above sea level, located on the island of Mallorca, in Spain.
+This hugely enjoyable and memorable road is a ‘must-climb’ for every cyclist visiting Mallorca.

 How long is Coll de Soller in Mallorca?